Tracy Public Library Board By-Laws

 - Rental Rate: $25/two hours

-Technology Fee: There is a $20 flat fee to use Library equipment and computers, along with staff help to set up and troubleshoot any issues.
+Technology Fee: There is a $20 flat fee to use Library equipment (projector and laptop, when available), along with staff help to set up and troubleshoot any issues.

 Library staff is unable to help with non-Library equipment and computers.